PiggyAwesome/useless/README.md

-Yo mamma so fat when she went to McDonalds they offered her a group discount
+Yo mamma so fat she stepped on a Nintendo Gamecube and turned it into a Gameboy